 GMC cannot use your PHI for anything other than the reasons mentioned above without your signed authorization.
-You may revoke such authorization in writing and we are required to honor and abide by that written request, except to the extent that we have already taken actions relying on your authorization.
+You may revoke such authorization in writing.
+We are required to honor and abide by that written request except to the extent that we have already taken actions relying on your authorization.

 Your Individual Rights